Lise Lindbæk

 Lise Lindbæk (1 January 1905 – 13 March 1961) was a Norwegian freelance journalist and foreign correspondent, and writer of several books.
 She is commonly regarded as Norway's first female war correspondent.

 Personal life

-Lise Lindbæk was born in Copenhagen, Denmark, as the daughter of priest and journalist Johannes Peder Lindbæk and teacher and writer Sofie Aubert.
+Lise Lindbæk was born in Copenhagen, Denmark, to priest and journalist Johannes Peder Lindbæk and teacher and writer Sofie Aubert.
 She grew up in Copenhagen and later in Roskilde.
 After the death of her father, she moved with her mother to Kristiania, Norway in 1920.
 She married newspaper editor Sanfrid Neander-Nilsson in 1927, and their daughter Janka was born in 1929.
 Due to political disagreements (her husband sympathized with the Nazis), the marriage was dissolved in 1933, and Lise settled in Genoa as a single mother.
 From 1934 to 1939 she lived with physician Max Julius Carl Alexander Hodann, a former city physician (Stadtphysicus) in Berlin-Reinickendorf who had emigrated due to harassment from the Nazi regime.
 She was aunt to banker and businessman Jannik Lindbæk.